Electric cars & pollution: facts and figures

 Fact: EVs reduce noise pollution

 While it’s true that air pollution is a problem worth worrying about, did you know that noise pollution can have a surprisingly adverse effect on human life as well?
 Not only does an excess of noise make our cities unpleasant to live in, but consistent loud noise has also been linked to heart, sleep or cognitive problems.
+Only in Europe, more than 20% of Europeans is exposed to harmful noise levels.

 Fact: Electric vehicles are a part of the bigger picture when solving the climate crisis

 As more and more industries switch over to being powered by electricity in the interest of the climate crisis, the electricity demand will become much greater.
+According to IEA, EVs will account for around 4% of global electricity consumption by 2030, up from 0,7% in 2024.
+Our current grid might find this increase hard to keep up with.

 (Good) change is around the corner

-One thing is certainly clear—what’s good news for our planet is also good news for us.
+One thing is certainly clear - what’s good news for our planet is also good news for us.

 New content alerts